Detachment 3, AFSPACE makes historic splash with Artemis recovery off Baja California coast

 |0

-This work, Detachment 3, AFSPACE makes historic splash with Artemis recovery off Baja California coast, by Lt.
-Col. David Mahan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Detachment 3, AFSPACE makes historic splash with Artemis recovery off Baja California coast, by Michael Dougherty, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Detachment 3, AFSPACE makes historic splash with Artemis recovery off Baja California coast

 LEAVE A COMMENT